History of Diversity, Equity and Inclusion

 The first endeavor for the council was to articulate a description of the current state through the development of a "problem statement."
 The problem statement included three components that the university believed needed to be addressed through sustained and conscious efforts: the campus climate; underrepresentation of females and certain races; and community consciousness.
 The goal in addressing these three areas was to assure that every individual had the opportunity to reach his or her full potential without regard to unrelated attributes such as race, creed, color or gender.

 President Cohon's initiatives laid the groundwork for a more diverse and inclusive campus community.
-Today, Carnegie Mellon University's ninth president, Dr. Subra Suresh, has maintained these commitments and built upon them, recognizing that there is still much work to be done to ensure a safe and welcoming academic and social environment for all members of the CMU community.
+Today, Carnegie Mellon University's 10th president, Dr. Farnam Jahanian, has maintained these commitments and built upon them, recognizing that there is still much work to be done to ensure a safe and welcoming academic and social environment for all members of the CMU community.